iszczesniak/cpp/memory/index.md

 ## Constructor elision

-The modern call convention enabled efficient returning by value, and so the functionality that used to be known as the *return value optimization* (RVO) was finally standardized in C++11 under the name of the **constructor elision**.
-We need to know that an *optimization* is offered by a compiler: RVO has never been standardized, there is even no mention of it in the standard.

 Constructor elision is also known as the *copy elision*, *copy/move elision* or *copy/move constructor elision*.
 It applies to no other constructor, and to no assignment operator.
 I prefer the *constructor